GMCristina/ROS_driver_tm5_900/README.md

 Another way to set the __Ethernet Slave Data Table__ settings is to directly import the transmit file from [TM ROS Driver vs TMflow software Usage : Import Data Table Setting](https://github.com/TechmanRobotInc/TM_Export).

-###  &sect; __Physical connection to TM ROBOT__
-> Static IP of remote connection network settings through the wired network .<br/>
-> 3. Check Internet connection: start a terminal to test the connectivity with the target host _TM ROBOT_, by typing ping 192.168.10.2

 ## __3. Usage__